Persian Gulf campaign of 1819: Treaty and aftermath

 With the Sheikhs of these communities either in captivity or choosing to give themselves up, a treaty was proposed in order to govern peaceful relationships in the future, the General Treaty of Maritime Peace of 1820.
 The treaty opens, 'In the name of God, the merciful, the compassionate!
 Praise be to God, who hath ordained peace to be a blessing to his creatures.'

 Under the auspices of the UK's representative Sir William Keir Grant, the treaty prohibited piracy in the Persian Gulf, banned slavery and required all usable ships to be registered with British forces by flying distinctive red and white flags which exist today as the flags of the respective emirates.

+Despite the 1820 treaty, the British were nonetheless distrustful of Arab shipping.
+In 1820, several Arab boats were confiscated by Captain Loch and ordered to proceed towards Ras Al Khaimah.
+The Lengeh boats managed to escape back to their port, but others, such as those from Charak, were unsuccessful and were destroyed.
+The governor of Fars launched a complaint, as those from Lengeh were Persian subjects, and declared the EIC resident persona ingrata.

-The treaty was signed by the Sheikhs of Khatt and Falaya; Jazirah Al Hamra; Abu Dhabi, Rams and Dhayah, Dubai, Sharjah, Ajman, and Umm Al Qawain.
+The treaty was signed by the Sheikhs of Khatt and Falaya; Jazirah Al Hamra; Abu Dhabi, Rams and Dhayah, Dubai, Sharjah, Ajman, and Umm Al Quwain.
 It was to lead to a permanent peace and an era of unprecedented prosperity, as well as establishing thriving coastal trading communities, some of which would grow to become global cities.